 A behavior therapist or someone who specializes in autism can help you to decode your child’s stimming behavior and give you alternative activities for them to do that are not as repetitive or distracting.
 Remember – stimming doesn’t need to be controlled unless it:

 - Causes problems for other family members?

-When children are hypersensitive, or overly sensitive to stimuli they possibly may engage in stimming because they want to reduce stimulation, because they perceive their environments and surroundings to be too loud, bright or too much to handle.
-When children are hyposensitive, or under-responsive to stimuli they have the opposite effects and stimming may actually increase arousal.
-You may notice they are engaging in self-stimulatory behaviors that are providing them with sensory excitement.
-You may notice flapping their arms, spinning, licking and sucking on toys.
+When children are hypersensitive, or overly sensitive to stimuli they possibly may stim because they want to reduce stimulation because they perceive their environments and surroundings to be too loud, bright, or too much to handle.
+When children are hyposensitive, or under-responsive to stimuli, they have the opposite effects and stimming may actually increase arousal.
+You may notice they are engaging in self-stimulatory behaviors that provide them with sensory excitement.
+You may notice repetitive behaviors like flapping their arms, spinning, licking, and sucking on toys.